 We want to hear from you!
 If you have any travel insurance questions to Ask Phil, want to give us feedback on the episode, or have suggestions for topics you'd like us to cover, email us at [email protected]

 The World Nomads Podcast is not your usual travel Podcast.
-It’s everything for the adventurous, independent traveller.
+It’s everything for the adventurous, independent traveler.
 Don’t miss out.
 Subscribe today.

 Recording: The World Nomads Podcast.
 It's not your usual travel podcast.
 It's everything for the adventurous, independent traveler.